Improving Multilingual Capabilities with Cultural and Local Knowledge in Large Language Models While Enhancing Native Performance: Initial Evaluation

 \section{Initial Evaluation}

-Before proceeding to train over the full dataset, we have first experimented through several attempts by training on a subset of our data with/without including training data of benchmarks' domains and by varying ratio of each language in the dataset used.
+Before proceeding to train over the full dataset, we have first experimented through several attempts by training on a subset of our data with/without including training data of benchmarks' domains and by varying the ratio of each language in the dataset used.
 The subsets contain at most 2000 samples from each dataset source for both languages combined.
 We used normalized next-token log probabilities for MCQs and Boolean benchmarks during the initial evaluation stage to evaluate the models.
-We then compared how the scores changed with these variations and compared with the original models to gather insights into optimal final dataset sampling approaches.
-The results over Qwen-2.5-14B and Phi-4 can be seen below in \autoref{table:2} and \autoref{table:3} respectively.
-The results for the rest of the models can be found in \autoref{sec:otherresults}.
+We then compared how the scores changed with these variations and compared them with the original models to gather insights into optimal final dataset sampling approaches.
+The results over Qwen-2.5-14B and Phi-4 can be seen below in \autoref{table:2} and \autoref{table:3}, respectively.
+It can also be seen that, in case of Qwen, the best results were obtained when ratio of Hindi is higher than 50\% but for Phi-4, the results were better with ratio of Hindi less than 50\%.The results for the rest of the models can be found in \autoref{sec:otherresults}.